Popular Stories

 1. Pests

 Check for evidence on the underside of the leaves.
-Spray your citrus tree with insecticidal soap or neem oil, or a good insecticide from your garden centre.
+Spray your citrus tree with insecticidal soap, neem oil, or a suitable insecticide from your garden centre.
 Repeat until the plant begins to recover.

-Silvery lines or trail on the new leaves means your tree has citrus leafminer.
+Silvery lines or trails on the new leaves mean your tree has citrus leafminer.
 It’s a tiny moth that lays its eggs on the leaf.
-The hatched larvae tunnel into the leaf and cause the tunnels creating ugly distorted leaves, reducing the harvest on the trees.
-Spray the plant with Pest Oil or Eco Oil every two weeks ensuring to spray both the top and bottom of the leaves.
+The hatched larvae tunnel into the leaf, creating tunnels that result in ugly, distorted leaves, thereby reducing the harvest on the trees.
+Spray the plant with Pest Oil or Eco Oil every two weeks, ensuring to spray both the top and bottom of the leaves.

 2. Drought

-Drought stress is the most common cause of leaf curl in citrus, but also the easiest to identify and remedy.
+Drought stress is the most common cause of leaf curl in citrus, and it is also the easiest to identify and remedy.
 You need to give more water to your fruit trees.

 Advertisement